MiernickiElijah/Miernicki_01/README.md

-## About Me

-* This website is a static HTML website using semantic tags and minimal CSS.
-* It is currently hosted on Github Pages.
+##Miernicki_01

+#This repo is contains a live HTML about me splash page